bluesillybeard/Pinc2/readme.md

     - Follow a tutorial if you do not know C or cmake
     - If you want to use another programming language than C, you're on your own for now
 - Compile the project with cmake
-    - We reccomend Clang + cmake since that is the system we use for testing and development
+    - We recommend Clang + cmake since that is the system we use for testing and development
     - use the main branch, it's tested regularly.
 We don't have CI set up yet though.
 - test it by running one of the examples (see build system documentation)
 - add it to your project